Abe says impossible to hold Olympics unless pandemic contained | The Japan Times

 "We've been saying the Olympic and Paralympic Games must be held in a complete form, in that athletes and spectators can all participate safely.
 It would be impossible to hold the games in such a complete form unless the coronavirus pandemic is contained," Abe said in response to an opposition lawmaker.

+"The IOC fully agrees with the position of Prime Minister Abe," Bach said in response to a question from Reuters.

+"From the very beginning of this crisis, we established the principle that the Olympic and Paralympic Games can only be organized in a safe environment for everyone involved.
+This principle has driven all our decisions so far, and we remain committed to it in the future."

-Abe staked part of his legacy as Japan’s longest-serving premier on holding the games and was hoping for a boom in tourism and consumer spending.
+Abe staked part of his legacy as Japan’s longest-serving prime minister on holding the games and was hoping for a boom in tourism and consumer spending.
 Japan gathered some $3 billion in domestic sponsorship, an Olympic record, and spent close to $13 billion on preparations.

 The prime minister said on Wednesday that the Olympics "must be held in a way that shows the world has won its battle against the coronavirus pandemic," and cautioned that Japan should "brace for a protracted battle."